Franco Manca Revisited – great authentic pizza

 An authentic oven imported from Napoli forms the centrepiece at every branch.
 Well-scrubbed dining tables await while a friendly welcome and noisy guests add to an authentically Italian atmosphere.

 There are just six main choices of pizza, plus a few specials up on the chalkboard.
 That is enough choice.
-A typical Franco Manca pizza has tomato, garlic, oregano, capers, olives, mozzarella, and anchovies.
+A regular Franco Manca pizza has tomato, garlic, oregano, capers, olives, mozzarella, and anchovies.
 The tomato-less pizza features ham, mozzarella, buffalo ricotta and wild mushrooms and is every bit its equal.
 All are generously sized yet cost between £4.50 and £6.95 each.

-Another surprise is the drinks list, offering a selection of organic and biodynamic Italian wines imported directly.
+Another surprise is the drinks menu, offering a selection of organic and biodynamic Italian wines imported directly.
 Their most expensive wine, a Barbera, is great value at £17.50.
 A good Bianco or Rosso by the tumbler is only £3.75.
 The craft beers are good too.

 Prices are stunning for the quality on offer, especially in London, so you can afford to tip, which all goes to the staff.

 The pizza arrives quickly, supplied with friendly, informal service and a bottle of olive oil.
 Crisp edges and light bases with charred blisters on the underside, buttery mozzarella, huge flavours.
 Being sourdough, you don’t feel afterwards like you’ve swallowed a Zeppelin.
-If you can manage it, there are also various starters, salads and desserts.
+If you can manage it, there are also several starters, salads and desserts.

-I have tried valiantly to keep up as new branches have opened, finding in them a remarkable consistency of quality and service.
+Consequently, I’ve tried valiantly to keep up as new branches have opened, finding in them a remarkable consistency of quality and service.
 My favourite remains one of the older ones, in Chiswick.
 However, the Franco Manca empire is still growing.
 New branches this year are spreading out to Guildford, Bromley, and Brighton.

 A hugely enjoyable taste of Italy, Franco Manca is artisanal gourmet pizza at street food prices.
 They have rightly become very popular.
 As there’s no booking (except at Chiswick), expect to queue at busy times.